Why to sync local folders to OneDrive?

 3. Name the task so that you can distinguish it from other sync tasks.
 Click Add Folder to select the folder you want to sync.

-Tip: If you want to sync more than one folder simultaneously, click the “+” icon after you add the first source folder.
+Tip: If you want to sync multiple folders simultaneously, click the “+” icon after you add the first source folder.

 4. Click the inverted triangle at the right edge of the second bar and choose Select a cloud drive.